 Suzuki method and classical method, fiddling, beginning jazz, improvising

-I was hired to play romantic violin music in nationally airing tv program in August 2015.
+I play frequently in weddings and I was hired to play romantic violin music in nationally airing reality tv program that was visiting my home town.

 Pre-twinkle through advantaged levels